Established in 1966.

 - fund raising opportunities for village societies in a Christmas Bazaar

-- a Summer Street Fayre or Festival biannually on even years.
+- a Summer Street Fayre biannually on even years.

-It makes grants to village individuals and organisations in support of its constitution.
+It makes grants of some £2000 a year to village individuals and organisations in support of its constitution.

-The Council meets bi-monthly, normally in the Church Hall at 8pm
+The Council meets approximately quarterly, normally in the Church Hall at 8pm

 Minutes are taken and will be available for viewing in the Parish Records section of this website shortly following each meeting.